Rave cancelled over threat to vaccination centre

 But Ms Sturgeon said action was under way to cancel the rave.

-In response to the Scottish Lib Dem leader, the first minister said there would be full compensation for the cancellation.
+In response to the Scottish Lib Dem leader, the first minister said that with the new faster-spreading variant of Covid now in Scotland it was "no longer appropriate" for the event to take place and there would be full compensation for the cancellation.

-She said the health secretary had been working on the issue all morning.
+Ms Sturgeon told MSPs at Holyrood she wanted to increase the facilities for vaccination, not see them go in the opposite direction.

 About 3,500 people were thought to have been scheduled to attend the house and techno music rave at the Ingliston venue's Lowland Hall on Saturday, which was to feature DJ Patrick Topping.